|Back to Main Print This Page Email to a Friend|

 There are two kinds of HSV:

 You may become infected with herpes if your skin, vagina, penis, or mouth comes into contact with someone who already has herpes.

 You are most likely to get herpes if you touch the skin of someone who has herpes sores, blisters, or a rash.
-However, the herpes virus can still be spread even when no sores or other symptoms are present.
-Sometimes, the person does not even know they are infected.
+But the virus can still be spread even when no sores or other symptoms are present.
+In some cases, you do not know you are infected.

 Genital HSV-2 infections are more common in women than men.